Camps

 Financial assistance available

-Partner Camp
+Partner Camps

-DO IT Scholars Summer Study Program
+DO-IT Scholars Summer Study Program

 The DO-IT Scholars program includes two consecutive Summer Study sessions on the University of Washington (UW) campus.
 Scholars live in a dormitory, participate in labs and lectures with UW faculty, work on projects together, and explore campus and Seattle-area resources.
 The Burke is privileged to support this program by providing a behind the scenes exploration of careers in natural history and culture.